ammarion/exercise/README.md

 ---

 ## 3. Submission Process
-1. **Fork** the private starter repo we share.
+1. Create a GitHub repo
 2. Commit early & often—**we review your git history**.
-3. Open a PR to `main` that includes code, workflows, screenshots/CLI output of the smoke test, and KPI results.
+3. Open a PR to `main` that includes code, workflows, screenshots/CLI output of the smoke test, KPI results, and about 20 prompts if you used AI.
-4. **Never commit secrets** (use TF vars, AWS profiles, `aws-vault`, etc.).